harshitamalekar-ops/Voice-Controlled-Arudino-Car/README.md

 # Voice-Controlled-Arudino-Car
 A voice controlled robot car using Ardino uno, HC-05 Bluetooth and L298N motor driver.

-# Voice Controlled Arduino Car
+# Voice Controlled Aruduino Car
 This repository contains the source code and documentation for a voice-controlled robot car.

 ## Hardware Components